openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/01-create-project.md

 For example, click on the `Config Editor` link within the `Configuration` tile to see and make updates to configuration.
 This is super useful for developers to confirm code and configuration changes, or experiment with various settings.

 > **NOTE** The Dev UI is only enabled when in _developer_ mode.
 It is not deployed when in production mode, as it's designed for developers to use during development.
+For more detail on what you can do, check out the [Dev UI Guide](https://quarkus.io/guides/dev-ui).

 # Congratulations!